Antenatal Care at Various Clinics

 St John Medical in Cannington has a GP Obstetrician, a midwife and an onsite CTG machine – a specialised piece of equipment that can measure your baby's heart rate.
 To book an appointment with a GP Obstetrician, either book online or call our Cannington clinic on 9350 8000.

-Cockburn, Joondalup and Armadale GPs can manage antenatal patients until they are 20 weeks pregnant and then will refer patients to be seen at the hospital.
+Armadale, Cockburn, Joondalup and Midland GPs can manage antenatal patients until they are 20 weeks pregnant and then will refer patients to be seen at the hospital.
 However they are still available for appointments right up until birth.

 Starting your antenatal care